OpenMDAO/OpenMDAO-Framework/docs/arch-doc/api.rst

 	 def require_hessians (varname, deriv_vars):
-             """Requests that the component be able to provide (after execution) the hessian of a variable w.r.t. a list of variables.
+             """Requests that the component be able to provide (after execution) the hessian w.r.t. a list of variables.
 The format of deriv_vars is [dvar_1, dvar_2, ..., dvar_n].
 The component should return one of the following:
                1) a name, which would indicate that the component contains